elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/game_setup.md

 configuration.

-In this chapter, we'll configure our application so we can create new games inside our `assets/elm/src` folder, and then load them in the browser through our platform.
+In this chapter, we'll configure our application so we can create new games inside our `assets/elm/src` folder and then load them in the browser through our platform.

 ## Creating a Game File